signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

 Ensure that the `token` and `endpoint` fields are [correctly configured](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/splunkhecreceiver#configuration).
 Lastly, double check that the logs _pipeline_ is configured to use the OTLP HTTP receiver and `splunk_hec` exporter.

-## Can I tell the sampler to ignore some threads?

-There is no such functionality.
-All managed threads are captured by the profiler.